 There are two versions of the Campus ID Card:

-- Campus ID Card: card contains photo identification, student/employee ID number; and, - Access-Only Campus ID Card: card without photo identification (typically for the short-term student or visitor).
+- Campus ID Card: an ID card containing photo identification and the student/employee's ID number. - Access-Only Campus ID Card: an ID card without photo identification (typically for the short-term student or visitor).

 Campus Card Usage